FalloutGhoulBusta/AtmosSphere/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug Report
+name: "\U0001F41B Bug Report"
-description: Report an issue with AtmosSphere
-labels: bug
+about: Report bugs and problems with the project.
+Use this template to provide details about issues, steps to reproduce, and expected versus actual behavior.
+title: ''
+labels: bug, good first issue
+assignees: FalloutGhoulBusta

 ---

 ## 🐛 Bug Report